 External investigators or FOTO customers who are interested in obtaining and analyzing FOTO data for research purposes must follow the following steps.
 Failure to follow these steps will either delay your data request application or result in rejection.

 Step 1.
 Initial contact with Mark Werneke PT, MS, Dip.
 MDT ( firstname.lastname@example.org ) to briefly discuss the PI’s research project and to indicate what FOTO data are of interest.
-Of importance, each data item(s) being requested in “Addendum A. Proposed Research Use of FOTO Data” must be clearly justified and adequately supported by the aims of the research project.
-In addition, “Data Year” selection in Category B Addendum A must also be justified and supported by the aims of the research project.
-Failure to state and justify why items or data years are being requested will result in immediate rejection and the application will be returned to the PI for revisions.
+Of importance, each data item(s) and the data years being requested in Research Data Request document must be clearly justified and adequately supported in the Abstract section of Research Project Proposal document.

 Step 2.
 After completing Step 1, submit the following documents to Mark Werneke at ( email@example.com ):